duongnghiephuy/online_food_store_web/README.md

 Domain is free from Freenom.
 (It will charge you later if you have lots of traffic)

-I hosted this website for free on InfinityFree.
-(Just point it to Freenom domain)
+I hosted this website for free on InfinityFree. (point it to Freenom domain)

 ## Development environment